 With a tailored design for the electronic material, the resulting electronic systems can often be made smaller, lighter and simpler.
 This greatly benefits the end-user, as systems are optimized for specific application requirements.

 Promerus is a technology-driven organization, providing advanced materials solutions for the next generation of applications in semiconductor and optoelectronic markets.
-We encourage you to explore our materials to see what Promerus can do for you.
+We encourage you to download The Complete Guide to Semiconductor Materials to see what Promerus can do for you.
 Questions?
 Contact us for more information.